This guide will show you how to fix many common Netflix problems without waiting for Netflix support to get back to you with a solution.

 If you share your Netflix password with others or if you suddenly lose your connection you may see a message stating, “Your Netflix account is in use on another device.
 Please stop playing on other devices to continue.
 Visit Netflix.com/help for more information.”

-If this happens because you lost connection to the Internet or power suddenly it should go away on its own, but it can take up to two hours.
+If this happens because you lost connection to the Internet or power suddenly, it should go away on its own.
+However, it can take up to two hours to resolve.

 You can check to see who is connected to your account.
 Many plans only include the ability to use one or two screens at a time.
 If you need more screens you might need to upgrade to a more expensive plan.

-If you need to disconnect someone who you don’t want to share your account with anymore you can change your password and then go to the Netflix website, My Account, Sign Out of All Devices.
-This may take several hours to complete.
+If you need to disconnect someone who you don’t want to share your account with any more, you can change your password and then go to the Netflix website, My Account, Sign Out of All Devices.

 You may receive an email from Netflix with the subject, “Netflix Password reset required” and directing you to create a new Netflix password.
 If you get an email that says the following, you need to take action.